nickbelling/PocketPalsDirector/README.md

 coming down the pipeline in the future.

-As a result, I tried to make this repo look as much like a mini version of a modern enterprise-scale app as much as I could.
+As a result, I tried to make this repo look as much like a mini version of a modern enterprise-scale app as I could.

 ### Angular